mavlink/mavlink-devguide/en/services/parameter_ext.md

 Values are byte-wise encoded *within* the `param_value` field, which is a `char[128]`.
 The `param_type` ([MAV_PARAM_EXT_TYPE](#MAV_PARAM_EXT_TYPE)) is used to indicate the actual type of the data so that it can be decoded by the recipient.
-Supported types are: 8, 16, 32 and 64-bit signed and unsigned integers, 32 and 64-bit floating point numbers, and a "custom type" which may used for strings.
+Supported types are: 8, 16, 32 and 64-bit signed and unsigned integers, 32 and 64-bit floating point numbers, and a "custom type" which may used for e.g. strings.

 The encoding is best described by example [as shown below](#c_encoding).